 - Distributes bi-annual financial data with commentary available to the President, Vice President, and other officers or EC members as requested;

-- Prepares an Annual Report for the annual meeting on the financial state of the Association and its environment, identifying opportunities, problem areas, and possible solutions;
+- Prepares an Annual Financial Report for the Annual Business Meeting on the financial state of the Association and its environment, identifying opportunities, problem areas, and possible solutions;

-- Analyzes budget items and expenses to identify potential savings and enhance efficiencies; and,
+- Analyzes budget items and expenses to identify potential savings and enhance efficiencies.

 - Takes minutes of all EC meetings and other meetings as needed or requested;

-- Distributes meeting agendas, minutes, and notes, created with the President and Vice Presidents;
+- Distributes meeting agendas, minutes, Annual Financial Report, and notes, created with the President, Vice Presidents, and Treasurer;

 - Conference & Educational Programs

-SECTION 3.
-The immediate past president of the Association will serve on executive council for three years.
+- The immediate past president of the Association who serves for three years, renewable.

-SECTION 4.
-All EC members must attend at least one face-to-face EC meeting per year for US based EC members.
-Non-US based EC members are encouraged to attend the annual conference.
+SECTION 5.
+All EC members must attend at least one face-to-face EC meeting per year; this may be in-person or virtual.
 The EC will decide on the consequences of two consecutive absences.

 SECTION 6.
-All EC members must serve on a minimum of one standing committee.
+Each EC member must serve on a minimum of one standing committee.

 ARTICLE VII.
 MEETINGS

 SECTION 1.
-No fewer than four meetings will be held each fiscal year with at least one face-to-face.
-Notice will be sent to each member of the EC at least two months in advance thereof.
+No fewer than four EC meetings will be held each fiscal year with at least one face-to-face, which may be in-person or virtual.
+Notice will be sent to each member of the EC at least two months in advance.

 SECTION 2.
-Special meetings of the EC will be called by the President or upon the formal request of at least three members thereof.
+Special meetings of the EC may be called by the President or upon the formal request of at least three members.

 SECTION 3.
-Eight members of the EC will constitute a quorum to transact business, but approval by a majority of the full Association membership of ballots cast will be required to implement any changes in the by-laws.
-The voting will be completed within one month after the EC meeting.
+Six members of the EC will constitute a quorum, but the approval via ballot by a majority of the full membership is required to implement any changes to the bylaws.
+This voting is to be completed within one month after the relevant EC meeting.